BAHS Data Protection & Security

 held by the

-society and update it as needed.
+society and update it as required.

-they are not going into a junk
+please check that they are not going into a junk or spam folder.

 Access to membership data held on the website is accessible only through